Fukki/Tera-Proxy-Gui/README.md

 - Click menu on top left then select setting

-For Run parameter you need make path to "proxy.js" or "start.js"
+For Run parameter you need make path to "proxy.js" or "index.js" or "start.js"

 Pinkie "node bin/lib/proxy.js"